 “We are the one region that cannot afford to leave money on the table,” said Felecia Lucky, executive director of the foundation, which was founded in 2004.
 “We were hearing from communities that it was going to be difficult.”

-The workaround devised by the local organizations to ensure that a place that most need the federal aid can get it offers a potential model for streamlining aid in a pandemic that looks certain to persist for months, if not longer.
+The workaround devised by the local organizations to ensure that places that most need the federal aid can get it offers a potential model for streamlining aid in a pandemic that looks certain to persist for months, if not longer.

 The Black Belt Community Foundation’s COVID-19 Access Program will lend up to $50,000 to towns and municipalities for personal protection equipment and other public health purchases.
 The local governments pay the money back when they are reimbursed by the government, and the funds go back into the lending pool.
 The loans, in the form of recoverable grants, are funded by Hope, which will provide a $1.6 million line of credit to BBCF.